-6.2.3 SAR Chapter of the Police Manual
+5.3.3 SAR Chapter of the Police Manual

 The SAR Chapter of the Police Manual provides the information, policy, and procedures necessary for Police to carry out their duties during a SAROP.
-It also contains guidelines for interaction with Government departments and volunteer organisations involved in SAR operations.
+It also contains guidelines for NZ Police interaction with other Government departments and volunteer organisations involved in SAR operations.